George W. Bush: Texas governorship (1995–2000)

 Bush declared his candidacy for the 1994 Texas gubernatorial election at the same time his brother Jeb sought the governorship in Florida.
 His campaign focused on four themes: welfare reform, tort reform, crime reduction, and education improvement.
 Bush's campaign advisers were Karen Hughes, Joe Allbaugh, and Karl Rove.

-After easily winning the Republican primary, Bush faced popular Democratic incumbent Governor Ann Richards.
+After easily winning the Republican primary, Bush faced popular Democratic incumbent governor Ann Richards.
 In the course of the campaign, Bush pledged to sign a bill allowing Texans to obtain permits to carry concealed weapons.
 Richards had vetoed the bill, but Bush signed it into law after he became governor.
 According to The Atlantic, the race "featured a rumor that she was a lesbian, along with a rare instance of such a tactic's making it into the public record – when a regional chairman of the Bush campaign allowed himself, perhaps inadvertently, to be quoted criticizing Richards for 'appointing avowed homosexual activists' to state jobs".
 The Atlantic, and others, connected the lesbian rumor to Karl Rove, but Rove denied being involved.
-Bush won the general election with 53.5 percent against Richards' 45.9 percent.
+Bush won the general election with 53.5 percent of the vote against Richards' 45.9 percent.

 Bush used a budget surplus to push through Texas's largest tax cut, $2 billion.
 He extended government funding for organizations providing education on the dangers of alcohol and drug use and abuse, and helping to reduce domestic violence.
-Critics contended that during his tenure, Texas ranked near the bottom in environmental evaluations.
+His administration lowered the age at which juveniles can be sent to adult court for serious crimes to 14.
+Bush presided over 152 executions, more than any previous governor in modern American history; critics such as Helen Prejean argue that he failed to give serious consideration to clemency requests.
+Critics also contended that during his tenure, Texas ranked near the bottom in environmental evaluations.
 Supporters pointed to his efforts to raise the salaries of teachers and improve educational test scores.

 In 1999, Bush signed a law that required electric retailers to buy a certain amount of energy from renewable sources (RPS), which helped Texas eventually become the leading producer of wind powered electricity in the U.S.

-In 1998, Bush won re-election with a record 69 percent of the vote.
+In 1998, Bush won re-election with a record 68 percent of the vote.
 He became the first governor in Texas history to be elected to two consecutive four-year terms.
-In his second term, Bush promoted faith-based organizations and enjoyed high approval ratings.
+During his second term, Bush promoted faith-based organizations and enjoyed high approval ratings, which ranged between 62 and 81 percent.
 He proclaimed June 10, 2000, to be Jesus Day in Texas, a day on which he urged all Texans to "answer the call to serve those in need".

 Throughout Bush's first term, he was the focus of national attention as a potential future presidential candidate.
 Following his re-election, speculation soared, and within a year he decided to seek the 2000 Republican presidential nomination.